Coming this fall to a theater near you

 Senior Josh Cahill and Juniors Rachel Vaccaro and Kelsey Degardin rehearse after school on Oct.
 17.

-Aeriel Morrow, Spotlight Editor
+Aeriel Morrow, Content Editor

 Ritenour High School will be welcoming the fall season with its first theatrical production of the year, “The Miracle Worker,” writ- ten by William Gibson and directed by Drama teacher Patricia Ulrich.